Miles-Bierie/Pixelmation/README.md

 When you edit the frame, the canvas's border will turn red, indicating that there are unsaved changes.
 When you save, the border will revert back to dark blue.

 ## Playback
 -You can play or pause the animation by pressing the play/pause button.
 Crazy, right?
-You can also use the spacebar to do the same.
+Pressing the spacebar will do the same.
 -<u>Control-clicking</u> the play button or <u>pressing the escape key</u> while the animation is playing will stop and go back to the frame you started playing on.
 You can also use <u>control-spacebar</u>.
 -<u>Control-clicking</u> the button or using <u>control-spacebar</u> while the animation is *not* playing will play the animation through one, stopping on the frame you started on.
 For example, if you do this on frame 16, it will play to the end, go to the beginning, and play until stopping on frame 16.